0.0 Executive Summary

 2.1 Key Takeaways

-2.2 Security Implications & Recommendations
+2.2 Security Implications and Recommendations

 Best Practices